-For Mother’s Day, invite mothers, grandmothers, and special female guests to accompany children to this party during your Sunday school or children’s church hour.
+For Mother’s Day, invite mothers, grandmothers, and special female guests to accompany children to a Marvelous Mom Celebration during your Sunday school or children’s church hour.

 Serve cupcakes and punch.
 For punch, add scoops of rainbow sherbet to raspberry juice.
 Then pour lemon soda over the sherbet.
 Have children serve their guests.